CephalofairGames/bnb-rules/index.md

 ### <span class="pubcrawler">Focus (With Allies)</span>

-<span class="pubcrawler">When choosing who to attack between multiple enemies, both monsters and character allies must first find a focus.
-They find a focus using the following priorities in order:</span>
+When choosing who to attack between multiple enemies, both monsters and character allies must first find a focus.
+They find a focus using the following priorities in order:
 1. The enemy the attacker can perform its attack on using the fewest movement points.
 This determination takes into consideration the effects of difficult terrain and moving through the fewest hazardous terrain hexes as possible.
 The number of movement points may be zero if one or more enemies are already in range
 1. The enemy who is closest by range to the attacker.
 1. The enemy who acts earliest in the initiative order.